Manaslu Circuit Trek

 Manaslu Trek Vs Annapurna Circuit

-Annapurna Circuit Trek or Everest Base Camp Trek for that matter is more popular among trekkers because it doesn’t just offer natural spectacles to the trekkers but also religious and cultural.
-When it comes to Manaslu trek, it is no different.
-Manaslu Circuit trek takes you through a rich conservation area, through villages that are aesthetically stunning, and a base camp, from where you can be close to the mountains.
-In no way Manaslu trek is inferior to other more popular treks in the country like Annapurna Circuit Trek and Everest Base Camp trek.
+The Annapurna Circuit Trek or Everest Base Camp Trek, for that matter, is more popular among trekkers because it doesn’t just offer natural spectacles to the trekkers but also religious and cultural ones.
+When it comes to the Manaslu trek, it is no different.
+The Manaslu Circuit trek takes you through a rich conservation area, through villages that are aesthetically stunning, and to a base camp, from where you can be close to the mountains.
+In no way is the Manaslu trek inferior to other more popular treks in the country like the Annapurna Circuit Trek and the Everest Base Camp trek.

 Great Nepal Treks can turn out to be an ideal trekking partner for you if you’re looking to trek in the hills of Nepal.
-They offer excellent trekking and expedition packages, along with luxury tours featuring activities such as jungle safari, helicopter tour, adventure sports, food and cultural tours, and so on.
+They offer excellent trekking and expedition packages, along with luxury tours featuring activities such as jungle safaris, helicopter tours, adventure sports, food and cultural tours, and so on.
 They cover interesting tourist destinations from countries like Nepal, Bhutan, and Tibet in their itineraries.
-You should definitely pick Great Nepal Treks as your travel partner during your visit to this part of the world, You will surely love their services, and want to return.
+You should definitely pick Great Nepal Treks as your travel partner during your visit to this part of the world.
+You will surely love their services and want to return.

 You will be welcomed by a Great Nepal Representative at the airport.
 From there, you will be transferred to the hotel.
-Freshen up and meet the representatives once again to get the brief about the Everest Three Pass Trek itinerary.
+Freshen up and meet the representatives once again to get the brief about our Trip.
 In your free time, you can stroll around the capital city of Kathmandu.
 Overnight in a hotel in Kathmandu.

 Today we begin by trekking to Sirdibas via Salleri before continuing onto GhatteKhola.
 Then the trail further goes to Philim which is a large Gurung village where you are introduced to the Gurung culture.
 From here, we walk past millet fields to Ekle Bhatti before entering a steep gorge and descending to cross the Budi Gandaki.
 As you continue, the valley widens and you will trek through bamboo forests before crossing the Deng Khola and reaching the tiny village of Deng.
 Overnight in a tea house in Deng.